 This webcam will be much better than the Logitech one because it shoots full HD at 1080p with fixed focus lenses.
 This picks up rich details with great clarity, thus proving to be immensely helpful when making 3D prints.

 CMOS sensors are always better at image production because they directly convert light into electrical signals.
-This camera has ⅓-inch CMOS sensors which are really good at providing good output in lowly lit settings.
+This camera has ⅓-inch CMOS sensors which are really good at providing smooth videos in lowly lit settings.

 - Connects interface with USB 2.0

 - 70-degree viewing angles for better image production